pstgi/sps-v3-documentation/Installation/setting-up-iis-websites-for-the-first-time.md

 ### Create a website for the front-end application

 Before you begin, we suggest stopping or removing the Default Web Site from your IIS.
-This will allow you to use default port 80 to access the SPS v3 front-end application.
+This will allow you to use default port 80 to access the SPS Plus front-end application.
 If you cannot do that, we suggest setting port 4200 for the front-end application.

 In *IIS Manager*, right-click *Sites*, then choose *Add Website*.
 In the modal popup, enter:
-- Site name: *SPS v3 - Web App*
+- Site name: *SPS Plus - Web App*
 - Physical path: *{destination_root_folder}\wwwroot\dist*
 - Port: *80*
 - Start website immediately: *unchecked*